courtney-maynard/data440/hw8/hw8_report.md

 **A: Explain the general operation of generate_tweet_vector.py and how the tweets are converted to the account-term matrix.**

+generate_tweet_vector.py begins by scraping twitter to get the top fifty tweets from each account contained in the accounts.txt file.
+In order to deal with issues caused by twitter timeouts and rate limits, it keeps in cache the data from accounts already visited.
+I ran the file several times to collect all the tweets, as previously visited accounts were pulled from the cache and non-visited accounts were traversed through the scraper.

 **B: Explain in detail the code that you added to filter for the 500 most frequent non-stopword terms.**